- Products & Solutions

 This approach is more commonly referred to as condition-based maintenance (CBM), a strategy that uses indicators to flag decreasing equipment performance issues in real-time for busy plant maintenance teams.
 CBM has become a standard practice across many industrial environments to manage operational costs and prioritize staff time.

 It can also be more effective than preventive maintenance at avoiding unplanned repairs and downtime.
-The aging workforce along with recent production slowdowns, distribution delays, and staffing shortages due to the pandemic have accelerated the push for CBM and remote monitoring services like Donaldson’s iCue™ connected filtration service.
+Recent production slowdowns, distribution delays, and staffing shortages due to the pandemic have accelerated the push for CBM and remote monitoring services like Donaldson’s iCue™ connected filtration service.

 This approach is an attractive option for facility teams looking to streamline their workflow and maintenance processes while gaining more valuable data and insights.
 Remote monitoring can become a natural part of a plant’s CBM process and overall crisis management plan.